This post may include affiliate links; see our disclosure policy.

 2. Allow to dry: Pour the sugar onto a foil-lined baking sheet.
 Remove any clumps of food coloring with a spoon.
 Allow to dry for 20 minutes.

-Tips for DIY colored sugar
+Tips for Success

 • Shake vigorously.
-Sometimes bits of food coloring can clump with the granules: this is ok!
+Sometimes bits of food coloring can clump with the granules; this is ok!
 Shake as well as you can, then you can remove any clumps you see before drying with a spoon.

-Ways to use it
+Ways to Use It

-Vegetarian, vegan, plant-based, dairy-free and gluten-free.
+This recipe is vegetarian, vegan, plant-based, dairy-free, and gluten-free.

 Save this recipe!